abijithpandath/portfolio/README.md

 ## ADDITIONAL EXPERIENCE
->**JPMorgan Chase & Co Agile Job Simulation on Forage** -Drafted eight user stories using Trello and prioritized them by estimating the relative level of effort required.
+>**JPMorgan Chase & Co Agile Job Simulation on Forage**
+- Drafted eight user stories using Trello and prioritized them by estimating the relative level of effort required.
--Ran the Scrum team’s daily standup to masterfully plan the day and energize the team members.
+- Ran the Scrum team’s daily standup to masterfully plan the day and energize the team members.
--Conducted a sprint review to collect feedback on the Scrum’s work and a sprint retrospective to align on opportunities for improvement in future sprints.
+- Conducted a sprint review to collect feedback on the Scrum’s work and a sprint retrospective to align on opportunities for improvement in future sprints.

->**British Airways Data Science Job Simulation on Forage** -Completed a simulation focussing on how data science is a critical component of British Airways success.
+>**British Airways Data Science Job Simulation on Forage**
+- Completed a simulation focussing on how data science is a critical component of British Airways success.
--Scraped and analysed customer review data to uncover findings.
+- Scraped and analysed customer review data to uncover findings.
--Built a predictive model to understand factors that influence buying behaviour.
+- Built a predictive model to understand factors that influence buying behaviour.

 ## PROJECTS
-># Getting around Python
+># Getting Around Python
+> Beetle Game using control structures in python